tiktok

 1. Wobbly Walks and the Arched Back Shimmy Keep your detective goggles on for raccoons with a case of the wobbles.
 When we have provided raccoon removal services, we have found that if their movements seem unsteady there is a good chance they have rabies.

-2. Lost and Confused: The Disoriented Dilemma Imagine a dance performance that went completely offbeat – that's what a rabid raccoon's movements might remind you of.
-If they're stumbling, staggering, and displaying a shocking lack of coordination, something appears awry.
+2. Lost and Confused: The Disoriented Dilemma Imagine a dance performance that went completely offbeat – that's what a rabid raccoon behavior might remind you of.
+A raccoon walking in circles is never a good sign.
+Something appears awry if they're stumbling, staggering, and displaying a shocking lack of coordination.
 In resume, if you see any sign of confusion, be more careful than ever.

 Behavioral Mysteries of Rabid Raccoons